-Trechu’r GORESGYNNYDD is the Welsh version of Beating the Invader, Cohen B76.
+Trechu’r Goresgynnydd is the Welsh version of Beating the Invader, Cohen B76.
 Bibliographer Ronald Cohen advises that it is Churchill’s only Welsh printed work.
 The Ministry of Information published it in May 1941.
 Mr. Cohen knows of only a single copy.
 The press run, however, was 160,400.
 This version is not in the Cohen Collection at Hillsdale College.

 Churchill had a prominent Welsh challenger, the socialist MP Emrys Hughes, who wrote a spurious biography of him.
 In it Hughes took the liberty of badly misquoting him to suggest he hated Germans.
 Nevertheless, Churchill and Hughes nursed a secret mutual affection, which they tried to keep well hidden as they sparred in Parliament.